 While the best hazard mitigation may be working from home, at some point some people will want and need to return to an office environment.
 Others will find working from anywhere more productive and attractive.

 In recent weeks, organizations have had to scale up collaboration tools for remote work, improve security capabilities, equip the workforce with laptops and other productivity devices, and strengthen networking and communications infrastructure.
 Videoconferencing will become more common in the office as employees continue to use the technology to maintain social distance.
 People will join virtual meetings instead of walking to a conference room.

-Transitioning back to the office means the need for robust communications tools to share information and collaborate in rich ways at anytime from anywhere.
+Transitioning back to the office, as a component of the hybrid working model, means the need for robust communications tools to share information and collaborate in rich ways at anytime from anywhere.

 How Pexip Can Help

 Meetings should be simple.
 Given the huge growth in demand for video meetings and interoperability, it is important that video meetings be easy for anyone to host and join, and the technology behind them should just work.

 With Pexip it is easy to host and join video meetings from any device using its robust meeting platform.
 Meeting attendees can join meetings from anywhere, regardless of whether they are using video conferencing systems, telephones, web browsers, or laptops.
 Pexip is where teams and technology meet, simplifying video conferencing experiences and workflows.
 Pexip helps break down barriers to improve video communication across teams and platforms.